 - Assist the deck department as needed with line handling and rigging of the ships gangway.
 Other deck duties may be required as assigned by the vessel master.

-- Minimum education requires specialized or technical knowledge and formal training in the operation and maintenance of all onboard systems.
+- Education requires specialized or technical knowledge and formal training in the operation and maintenance of all onboard systems.